Coverage Policy Manual

 Phrenic Nerve Stimulation

-Currently, there is one phrenic nerve stimulation device approved by the Food and Drug Administration (FDA), the remedē® System (Respicardia, Inc.).
-The remedē® System is an implantable device that stimulates the phrenic nerve in the chest which sends signals to the diaphragm to restore a normal breathing pattern.
-A cardiologist implants the battery powered device under the skin in the right or left pectoral region.
-The procedure is conducted using local anesthesia.
+Several phrenic nerve stimulation systems are available for patients who are ventilator dependent.
+These systems stimulate the phrenic nerve in the chest, which sends signals to the diaphragm to restore a normal breathing pattern.
+Currently, there is one phrenic nerve stimulation device approved by the U.S. Food and Drug Administration (FDA) for CSA, the remede System (Zoll Medical).
+A cardiologist implants the battery powered device under the skin in the right or left pectoral region using local anesthesia.
 The device has 2 leads, 1 to stimulate a phrenic nerve (either the left pericardiophrenic or right brachiocephalic vein) and 1 to sense breathing.
-The device runs on an algorithm that activates automatically at night when the patient is in a sleeping position, and suspends therapy when the patient sits up.
+The device runs on an algorithm that activates automatically at night when the patient is in a sleeping position and suspends therapy when the patient sits up.
 Patient-specific changes in programming can be conducted externally by a programmer.

 Regulatory Status

-In October 2017, the FDA granted approval for the remedē® System (Respicardia, Inc; Minnetonka, MN) through the premarket approval application process.
+In October 2017, the remede System (Respicardia, Inc [now Zoll Medical]; Minnetonka, MN) was approved by the FDA through the premarket approval application process (PMA#P160039).
 The approved indication is for treatment of moderate to severe central sleep apnea in adults.
+Follow-up will continue for 5 years in the post-approval study.
+FDA product code: PSR.

 Coding